How to Use a Tailscale VPN for Remote Work and Travel

 Remember that the maximum DOWNLOAD speed you will be able to achieve at your work computer when connected to the Tailscale exit node will be your home internet’s UPLOAD speed.
 If this doesn’t make sense, try drawing out on a piece of paper the connection including acknowledgements/requests between your client computer and the Internet (via your exit node).

-For the server GL.iNet router, you may use your ISP’s DNS servers (Mode: Automatic), or set to Google or Cloudflare DNS servers (Mode: Manual).
+For the server GL.iNet router, you may use your ISP or server's DNS servers by setting Mode: Automatic, or set Mode: Manual to use Google or Cloudflare DNS servers (recommended for Tailscale).
 Encrypted works too if it’s compatible with your equipment, but it’s not necessary.

 Wireguard server router DNS settings